angelaharms/ocr-kata/README.md

 This is a toy.
 It will gradually do things as I learn things.

-It started with Clojure Template, https://github.com/weavejester/compojure-template
+It started with compojure-template, https://github.com/weavejester/compojure-template

 --Angela